buzztroll/unix-agent/docs/authentication/agent_trusting_dcm.rst

    The safe way to handle this situation is to distribute the correct cacert onto the agent's server machine.
 In this way the correct certificate will be verified at the time of each connection.
 Safely getting the certificate of your DCM host is outside of the scope of this discussion.
+In the cases where the certificate is signed by a CA the CA certificate must be downloaded from that CA.

-One way to achieve this is to run the following command from a safe place on the
+   In the cases where the certificate is self signed, the host cert is the signing cert.
+One way to download a host cert is to run the following command from a safe place on the network:
-   network:

    .. code-block:: text

      openssl s_client -showcerts -connect <dcm hostname>:443 < /dev/null

-   The output from the above command should then be placed in a file on the server that is running the agent.
-Finally the agents configuration should be updated.
-Open */dcm/etc/agent.conf* and edit the following:
+   Once the signing certifacte is acquired it can be added to the servers system maintained certificates (typically /etc/ssl/certs/ca-certificates.crt or /etc/ssl/certs/ca-bundle.crt) or it can be put into its own file.
+   In either case the agents configuration must reference the correct file:

    .. code-block:: text